Marine iguana: Size

 Marine iguanas typically range from 12 to 56 cm in snout-to-vent length and have a tail length from 17 to 84 cm.
 There are major geographical differences, as iguanas from large islands tend to grow relatively large as adults, while those from small islands are smaller in size.
 In one study, the average snout-to-vent length on Wolf and Darwin Islands (subspecies jeffreysi) was about 19 cm, and those on Genovesa Island (subspecies nanus) were only slightly larger.
 In comparison, Santa Cruz marine iguanas (hassi) had an average snout-to-vent length of about 35 cm, and those of Isabela and Fernandina (cristatus) were only slightly smaller.
 Other subspecies were of intermediate size, in between the small Wolf, Darwin and Genovesa iguanas and the large Santa Cruz, Isabela and Fernandina iguanas.
 In another study, the largest were from western San Cristóbal Island (mertensi), followed by those from Isabela (cristatus, in part), Floreana (venustissimus, in part), eastern San Cristóbal (godzilla), Fernandina (cristatus, in part) and Santa Cruz (hassi).
 The smallest by far were from Genovesa (nanus), but this study did not include any marine iguanas from Wolf and Darwin Islands.
 The remaining island populations were of intermediate size.

 The maximum weight of adult males ranges from 12 kg on southern Isabela to 1 kg on Genovesa.
 This difference in body size of marine iguanas between islands is due to the amount of food available, which depends on sea temperature and algae growth.

 Marine iguanas are sexually dimorphic with adult males on average being significantly longer and weighing about twice as much as adult females.
 Additionally, males have broader heads and larger tubercles than females.
 However, the largest females are only about 20–40% shorter than the largest males.
 There is a correlation between longevity and body size, particularly for adult males.
 Large body size in males is selected sexually, but can be detrimental during El Niño events when resources are scarce.
 This results in large males suffering higher mortality than females and smaller adult males.
 The mortality rates of marine iguanas are explained through the size difference between the sexes.
+Some individuals have been shown to shrink in body size by up to 20% during El Niño events and grow back to their previous size when food became available again.